ManticoreGamesInc/platform-documentation/src/tutorials/collaboration.md

 5. There are many ways to clone a Github repo onto your own computer.
 You could:

      - Use the console / command prompt to connect to github.
-     - Use [Github Desktop](https://desktop.github.com/) as a visual interface to pull the project and commit changes.
+     - Use the [Github Desktop](https://desktop.github.com/) app to manage your local repository.

      For beginners, using Github Desktop can be much easier.
 Choose a method and open it up to continue the second half of the tutorial!